Skip to content

 sln_path = "C:/work/MyProj.sln"

-# 2) Author the library source in the first PLC project (auto-named after sln).
+# 2) Author the library source.
+The first PLC is named "MyProj_Plc" by

 # 3) Save it as a .library and install it into the system repo.